Pathophysiology: The Hepatobiliary System

 Various therapeutic measures may be prescribed to decrease serum ammonia levels.
 Intravenous administration of glucose may provide protein-conserving carbohydrates.
 Rest can decrease release of ammonia associated with muscle contraction [27].

 Pharmacologic measures may also be employed.
 Potassium may be given to improve cerebral metabolism of ammonia.
 Hypokalemia has been identified as being a contributing factor for the increased risk of hepatic encephalopathy.
 Studies have shown that supplementing and correcting hypokalemia in patients with cirrhosis can decrease ammonia levels [42,43].
 Antibiotics such as neomycin may be administered orally or by enema to reduce the number of ammonia-synthesizing bacteria in the gut.
-Because neomycin is poorly absorbed from the intestine, its bactericidal action in the intestine is prolonged; however, this antibiotic any cause ototoxicity of nephrotoxicity in administered for more than six days [41,44].
+Because neomycin is poorly absorbed from the intestine, its bactericidal action in the intestine is prolonged; however, this antibiotic may cause ototoxicity of nephrotoxicity if administered for more than six days [41,44].
 Metronidazole and rifampin are alternative choices.

 Lactulose may be given orally or by nasogastric tube.
 This acts by acidifying the colon, so ammonia couples with hydrogen ions and is excreted in the feces.
-Improvement may be seen within 24 hours, with serum ammonia levels being reduced by 25% to50% in most patients.
+Improvement may be seen within 24 hours, with serum ammonia levels being reduced by 25% to 50% in most patients.
 Diarrhea is common with lactulose therapy, so electrolyte levels should be monitored.
 In some cases, hemodialysis may be necessary to reduce serum ammonia levels [41,44].

 Nurses should routinely check stools for occult blood and monitor vital signs for changes that might indicate gastrointestinal hemorrhage.
 If esophageal varices are bleeding, treatments include beta blockers and medical procedures to stop bleeding [27].